-- An Even Coat: With sprayers, you can achieve a more even coat.
-Even though you still need to be aware of overlapping, as you would with paint rollers, it is far less of a factor when you are dealing with paint sprayers.
+- With paint sprayers, you can achieve a more even coat than with rollers and especially with brushes.
+Even though you still need to be aware of overlapping, it is far less of a factor when you are working with paint sprayers.

-- Made For Exteriors: Because of the mist and potential for overspray, paint sprayers are a tough sell for interior painting.
-On the other hand, paint sprayers are almost made for exterior painting: few problems with overspray, ability to override the inevitable imperfections found on exterior siding, and the ability to cover wide swaths in one motion.
+- Because of the mist and the potential for overspray, paint sprayers are a tough sell for do-it-yourselfers doing small-area interior painting.
+At the same time, paint sprayers are almost made for exterior painting: few problems with overspray, the ability to override the inevitable imperfections found on exterior siding, and the ability to cover wide swaths in one motion.

-Paint sprayers start cheap and get expensive really fast.
+Paint sprayers start cheap and get expensive fast.
 Professional painters have paint sprayers running into the thousands of dollars.
-As a DIYer, you may choose to start with a cheaper type of paint sprayer often called a “cup gun.”
+As a do-it-yourselfer, you may choose to start with a simple, less expensive type of paint sprayer often called a cup gun sprayer.

-The downside of cup spray guns is that one quart gets depleted very fast.
+The downside of cup spray guns is that the reservoir depletes quickly.
 This means frequent infusions of more paint–a process which gets tedious after a while.
 Also, this type is sprayer does not work very well the moment you try to angle it up or down.
-Just like any other type of sprayer (for example, a bottle of Windex), the level is best.

 Cart style paint sprayers operate airlessly, too.
 Most models aimed at the do-it-yourself market are electrically operated.